UPstartDeveloper/Fire-Detection-API/README.md

 ## Credits and Resources
 1. This *Towards Data Science* [blog](https://towardsdatascience.com/a-step-by-step-tutorial-to-build-and-deploy-an-image-classification-api-95fa449f0f6a) by Youness Mansar will give you a little more detail on how you can build a deployment-driven deep learning project (using the Google Cloud Platform's App Engine).
 2. Another [blog](https://towardsdatascience.com/how-to-deploy-your-fastapi-app-on-heroku-for-free-8d4271a4ab9#beb1) by  Shinichi Okada in *Towards Data Science* will give more details how to deploy FastAPI applications (such as this repo!) on Heroku specifically.
+3. If you're curious to know why we used `python -m pip` in the [Using Virtual Environments](#using-virtual-environments) section, please read this [explanation](https://snarky.ca/why-you-should-use-python-m-pip/) to see how it differs from just using `pip`/`pip3`.